FM-ds/courses/data/README.md

 ### Session 4 - Visualisation and advanced analytics
 - Introduction to the course

-## Pre-requisites
+## 🖇️ Pre-requisites
-We don't require any prior knowledge of programming or data science.
+We don't require any prior knowledge of programming or data science, other than high-school level mathematics and statistics.
 However, it helps us speed up things on the day if you do some preparation before the class:

 - ds

-## Tools & Software
+## 🔮 Tools & Software
 We don't require any prior downloaded software for the masterclass.
 However, it helps us speed up things on the day if you do some preparation before the class:

 - ds

-## Datasets
+## 📊 Datasets
 **BYOD: We encourage you to Bring Your Own Data to the masterclass**.
 It can be data about everything, the financial report from the the last quarter or your sales logbook from your small coffee shop.
 It can be in any format `CSV, Excel, Stata, Matlab, JSON, etc.`  - or even just a table from a website, we'll work with it.